SEP 11, 2020 | GLOBAL

 - Adobe supports the teaching and learning of creativity, communication, collaboration, and digital literacy, suited for both in-person and remote learning.
 The company is expanding access to Adobe Creative Cloud apps to facilitate distance learning.
 Find more details here.

-- Adobe is giving its higher education and K-12 institutional customers globally — who currently make Creative Cloud apps in on-campus labs — the ability to request temporary “at-home” access at no additional cost through May 31, 2020.
+- Adobe gave its higher education and K-12 institutional customers globally — who currently make Creative Cloud apps in on-campus labs — the ability to request temporary “at-home” access at no additional cost through July 6, 2020.
 To learn more and request access, follow this link.

 - Adobe restructured its 2020 Adobe Creative Residents and Community Fund to benefit many more people in the creative community struggling during the COVID-19 pandemic.